James Dobson said that transgender individuals would have been shot a century ago, and that he wondered why that was not still happening.

-James Dobson said that parents should shoot transgender individuals if they use the "wrong" restroom.
+Dobson didn't explicitly say that fathers should shoot transgender individuals for using the wrong restroom.

 In June 2016, a meme featuring an image of evangelist James Dobson along with text that read: "James Dobson says Christians should shoot transgender people using public bathrooms" appeared on social media:

 The meme (confusing sentence structure notwithstanding) is based a quote from a WND.com article published on 31 May 2016, in which Dobson urged parents to protect their children from "tyrant" Obama and transgender individuals who choose to use the restroom that best corresponds with their gender identity, rather than their biological sex.

 While Dobson's article perpetuated several unsubstantiated rumors about new transgender bathroom laws, the most controversial portion of the article was when Dobson questioned "today's manhood," saying that if transgender bathroom laws had gone into effect a century ago, someone would have been shot:

 Obama, acting like a king, is wielding dictatorial powers never envisioned in the law.
 He is determined to change the way males and females relate to one another, and worse, how children perceive themselves.
 If you are a married man with any gumption, surely you will defend your wife's privacy and security in restroom facilities.
 Would you remain passive after knowing that a strange-looking an, dressed like a woman, has been peering over toilet cubicles to watch your wife in a private moment?
 What should be done to the pervert who was using mirrors to watch women and girls in their stalls?
 If you're a dad, I pray you will protect your little girls from men who walk in unannounced, unzip their pants and urinate in front of them.
 If this had happened 100 years ago, someone might have been shot.
 Where is today's manhood?
 God help us!